nebari-dev/nebari/docs/source/dev_guide/testing.md

 ## Linting Dockerfiles

-To lint Dockerfiles, we use a tool called [Hadolint](https://github.com/hadolint/hadolint).
+To lint Dockerfiles, developers use a tool called [Hadolint](https://github.com/hadolint/hadolint).
 Hadolint is a Dockerfile linter that allows to discover issues with the Dockerfiles and recommends [best practices to be followed](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).
 QHub CI automates Hadolint code reviews on every commit and pull request, reporting code style and error prone issues.

 To run Hadolint locally you can either install it locally or use a container image.
 Instructions are available on the [install documentation for HadoLint](https://github.com/hadolint/hadolint#install).
 The `.hadolint.yml` on the root directory defines the ignored rules.
-To run Hadolint on Dockeriles run:
+To run Hadolint on Dockerfiles run:

 ```shell
 hadolint ./qhub/template/\{\{\ cookiecutter.repo_directory\ \}\}/image/Dockerfile.conda-store